 Most patients seek a reduction in the nasal profile, but in some cases, especially certain ethnic groups like Asians and African Americans, may need augmentation or enhancement of the profile.
 We tend to use human cartilage as the source of the implant rather than synthetics.

 If your nose doesn’t suit you, our surgeon can work with you to provide you with a look you feel confident and beautiful in.
-Dr. Lefkovits at Park Plaza Plastic Surgery is a plastic surgeon certified by the American Board of Plastic Surgery and the American Board of Otolaryngology.
+Dr. Lefkovits at Park Plaza Plastic Surgery in NYC is a plastic surgeon certified by the American Board of Plastic Surgery and the American Board of Otolaryngology.
 With his expertise, he can help you get the profile you desire.